VictorOluniyi/Walmart-Sales-Exploratory-Data-Analysis/README.md

 # Walmart-Sales-Exploratory-Data-Analysis

 ## About the project
 This is a project that explores Walmart sales data to identify trends and patterns.
-The data used in this project comes from the Kaggle Walmart Sales Forecasting competition and includes historical sales data for 45 Walmart stores located in different regions.
+The data used in this project comes from the Kaggle Walmart Sales Forecasting competition and includes historical sales data for 3 Walmart branches located in 3 different regions.

-### Motivation
+### Purpose of the Project
 The purpose of this project is to gain insights into Walmart sales data and understand the factors that affect sales.
+I performed the below analysis;
+#### Customer analysis: to identify the most profitable customer segments, their purchasing behaviors and preferences.
+This information helped us tailor our marketing
-This analysis can help Walmart optimize their inventory management and pricing strategies, leading to increased profitability.
+efforts and improve customer retention strategies, ultimately leading to increased sales.
+#### Product analysis: I conducted a thorough analysis of the product line, to identify the most profitable products and the ones that needed improvement.
+This information is needed to make better
+inventory and pricing decisions, and to focus our efforts on the products that would yield the best returns.
+#### Sales analysis: By analyzing the sales data, I identified trends and patterns that allowed us to optimize our sales strategies.
+This can be used to adjust promotions and sales efforts to target high-potential customers and to increase our conversion rates.

 ### About the Data
 The data used in this project is from the Kaggle Walmart Sales Forecasting competition.
-It includes historical sales data for 45 Walmart stores located in different regions, along with additional information about store features, promotions, and holidays.
-The data covers the period from February 2010 to October 2012.
+It includes historical sales data for 3 Walmart stores located in 3 different regions, along with additional information about product_line, invoice_id	branch,	city, customer_type,	gender, unit_price,	quantity,	tax_5, total, date,	time,	payment,	cogs,	gross_margin_percentage,	gross_income,	rating,	day_period,	month,	weekday.
+The data covers the period from January 2016 to March 2016.

-## Business Questions
+## Business Questions to be Answered
 1. When does the stores open
 2. Total number of orders received in the last 3 months (Jan, Feb, Mar)
 3. How many quantities of product do we sell in the last 3 months